CodedSketch: A Coding Scheme for Distributed Computation of Approximated Matrix Multiplication: Main results

-\begin{remark} To prove Theorem \ref{th3}, we propose a coding scheme that achieves the following three objectives at the same time: \begin{enumerate} \item It exploits the fact that only an approximation result is needed, by using some count-sketches to pre-compress the input matrices.
-This compression is done such that it reduces the recovery threshold.
+\begin{remark} To prove Theorem \ref{th3}, we propose a coding scheme that benefits from three different features: \begin{enumerate} \item It exploits the fact that only an approximation result is needed, by using some count-sketches to pre-compress the input matrices which reduces the recovery threshold.

-\item It relies on the structure of the matrix multiplication to add coded redundancy in the computation.
-This coding can force the system to perform some unwanted calculations.
-The coding is designed to reduce the number of unwanted calculations; thus, reduces the recovery threshold.
+\item It relies on the structure of the matrix multiplication to add coded redundancy in the computation and mitigate the effect of stragglers.
+On the other hand, this coding can force the system to execute some unwanted calculations.
+The coding is designed such that the total number of unwanted calculations is reduced while the coding is maximum distance separable (MDS).

-\item The proposed scheme, in the end, creates some independent count-sketches of the $\mathbf{A}\mathbf{B}$, from which we calculate the final result, and also establish the theorem.
+\item The proposed scheme, in the end, creates some independent count-sketches of $\mathbf{A}\mathbf{B}$, from which we calculate the final result.
 As a side product, some dependent count-sketches are also created.
 To minimize the recovery threshold, we need to minimize the number of these side products.
-We use another layer of structured code to reduce the number of these side products and thus reduce the recovery threshold.
+Another layer of structured code is used to reduce the number of these side products and thus reduce the recovery threshold.

 \end{enumerate}